bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

                     doFit = FALSE
                     )

-# Make the intercept large and fixed
+# Make the intercept variance large and fixed (i.e., do not estimate).
   re_int$parameters$theta[1] = log(1e3)

 # Tell glmmTMB to not estimate the intercept